Tony2520/Stadium-Live-Demo/README.md

   </table>
 </div>

+### Challenges and Learnings
+- Lots of net new components to build out.
+Volumn wise easily the beefiest front-end feature I'd had to build
+- Animation is fun but hard.
+Lots of sleep lost on timing the animation parts (username scollY, profile pic shrinks, background blur) in sync with each other so that it all looks like a single seamless scroll
+- Definitly a challenge trying to make React animation work properly on both IOS and Android

 ## Project #2: Personalized Stakes 💸

+### Summary
+One of the biggest pivots we took in 2023 is the addition of compeititve sports betting, which internally we called Stakes.
+I built a hefty recommendation algorithm to display 6 of the most relevant stakes to an user's feed page at any point during the day.
+Algorith consists of...
+- Personalized scoring system using users' favourites and match joins history to find explicit and implicit relevant players, teams, and leagues
+- Rank and order avaiable Moneyline/Player Props stakes based on relevance score system.
+- Additional scoring factors such as league variety, start time decay function, and player popularity
+- A degree of seed randomaization to ensure uniqueness of each user's stakes of for the day

+###Demo

+### Challenges and Learnings
+- Really stretched my SQL knowledge.
+Delved into tons of Postgres docs to achieve some of the behaviours mentioned above
+- Learned and applied advanced SQL tools such as Postgres performance indexes and nested window functions
+- Quite hard to generalize a one-hat-fit-all experience for our broad user base -- even Product wasn't quite sure.
+Took some iterations to finally land on this score-based approach.
+- My last project during my internship so wrote many detailed documentaions for handoff.

 ## Project #3: Squad Multiplayer Expansion 🎮

+### Summaries
+Major expension on our clan-like mode Squad

+### Features
+- Inter/Intra Squad leaderboard
+- Squad weekly challenges and rewards
+- Paginated squad chats
+- Skill based squads matching & animated squad card

+### Challenges and Learnings
+- This was my first major project after ramp up.
+Took some stumbles but learned many interesting things like end-to-end deployment methods and back wards compatability
+- First time working with real time data as we use firebase pub/sub for our chat, quite a powerful tool
+-

 ## Project #4: Player Mentions 🏀
+### Summaries
+### Features
+### Challenges and Learnings
+-